by Izzy Goodman

 Canon, Brother and Epson have some good printers with cartridges in the $2 range.
 However, all companies have some lemons, so make sure you check out ratings and cost of ink before you buy.
 I have heard that the print output of Brother inkjets is not quite as sharp as Epson and Canon.

 The best Epson printer had been the Workforce 845 and its little brothers the 645 and 545.
 They were discontinued and replaced by the Workforce 3520, 3530 and 3540 which were highly rated.
 I bought the 3530 for my father years ago and it's still going strong.
 These were discontinued and replaced with the excellent 3600 series.
-My son has the 3640, both my daughters each have the 7610.
+My son has the 3640, both my daughters each have the 7610 (the wide carriage version).
 All are happy with their printers.
-The 7610 has been replaced with the 7210 and 7710.
-These are LARGE printers, printing to 19 x 13.
+The 7610 has been replaced with the 7210, 7710 and 7720.
 Cartridges are about 3.50 each.
 The black yields about 800 pages (Epson claims 1200).
 Refillables are also available.

 The printer which won't die

 The Epson C88+ has been around for over a decade.
 Despite not having many of the fancy features - it doesn't even print wirelessly - it is solidly made and reliable.
 This is why some people have been buying it years after it was officially discontinued.
 A cousin who is a teacher used his for about 15 years and when it died he bought another one.
 It uses the T060 cartridges which are about $2.
 You can find it on Amazon for about $112.